SirWarock/Delta-v-Warock/CONTRIBUTING.md

     - id: ClothingHandsGlovesCombat
     - id: ClothingShoesBootsSecurityMagboots # DeltaV - Added security magboots.
     - id: ClothingShoesBootsJack
-    #- id: ClothingOuterCoatWarden # DeltaV - removed for incongruence
+    #- id: ClothingOuterCoatWarden # DeltaV - removed for incongruence.
-    #- id: ClothingOuterWinterWarden # DeltaV - removed for incongruence
+    #- id: ClothingOuterWinterWarden # DeltaV - removed for incongruence.
     - id: RubberStampWarden
     - id: DoorRemoteArmory
     - id: HoloprojectorSecurity
-    # Begin DeltaV additions
+    # BEGIN DeltaV.
-    - id: WeaponEnergyShotgun
+    - id: WeaponEnergyShotgun # Added Energy Shotgun to the Warden's locker instead.
     - id: BoxPDAPrisoner
     - id: LunchboxSecurityFilledRandom
       prob: 0.3
-    # End DeltaV additions
+    # END DeltaV.
 ```

 ### Changing Upstream C# .cs files

 If you are adding a lot of C# code, then take advantage of partial classes.
-Put the new code in its own file in the `_DV` folder, if it makes sense.
+Put the new code in its own file in the `_DVA` folder, if it makes sense.

 Otherwise, **add comments on or around any changed lines.**